MaximEsin/JavascriptMiniProjects/Readme.md

 # JavaScript mini projects

+BankApp - Simple app that counts balance after deposit and withdraw

-JSTips - basic JavaScript tips
+JSTips - Basic JavaScript tips

 RandomDog - Simple API app that shows random dog when a button is clicked